 Your line manager will be your first point of contact in your placement.
 He or she will call you before you join to welcome you to the area of business and discuss the role with you.

-The Central Graduate Team will be on hand to give you any further support you need during your ten weeks with us.
+The Graduate Talent Team will be on hand to give you any further support you need during your ten weeks with us.

-We will be offering around 75 students the opportunity to work within Centrica over the summer in roles including in the areas of: Analyst, Customer Operations, HR, Marketing & Insight, Finance, Information Systems, Procurement and Supply Chain, Subsurface and Engineering.
+We will be offering around 70 students the opportunity to work within Centrica over the summer in a variety of roles.

 The Summer placement programme is aimed at students who'll be starting their final year after the placement and are on target to get a 2:1.
 However, final year students and graduates who have achieved a 2:1 or a Masters (minimum 2:2) are also allowed to apply for the programme.